Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Author contributions

 \section{Author contributions}

-JRK and PKK conceived of the method and planned the experiments.
-JRK wrote the code and ran all experiments.
-JRK, PKK, and JHS interpreted the results of experiments.
-JHS and PKK supervised the project.
-JRK wrote the initial draft of the manuscript.
+JRK and PKK conceived of the method.
+JRK, CK, SG, SL, and PKK planned the experiments.
+JRK, CK, and SG wrote the code and ran all experiments.
+All authors interpreted the results of experiments.
+ZZ and DS provided expert annotations for select histopathology patches.
+SL, JHS, and PKK supervised the project.
+JRK, CK, SG, SL, JHS, and PKK contributed to the writing of the manuscript.
 All authors provided feedback on the manuscript and contributed to the final manuscript.